 There is also a 3-inch Relief Line, meter and valve on the 36-inch outlet pipeline.
 During the winter months this valve is usually opened to allow a small amount of flow (usually 4 to 6 gpm) to pass through the 36-inch pipeline and prevent water in the pipeline from freezing.
 The 3-inch Relief Line had been used to provide water for the construction of the new highway bridge downstream of the Dam that replaced the bridge that was on the top of Bear Valley Dam.
 The bridge construction was completed in November 2011, and Big Bear MWD is no longer releasing any water for the bridge construction project.
-The winter water releases through the 3-inch Relief Line were 1.4 acre-feet in 2018, and they flowed down Bear Creek and were measured as part of the flow at Station B. These releases are considered as part of the releases to comply with SWRCB Order NO. 95-4.
+In 2019, there were two occasions when the releases from the 3-inch Relief Line had to be increased.
+The first event was on February 14 when the valve on the 6-inch Bypass Line was frozen and BBMWD increased the releases from the 3-inch Relief Line to compensate for the loss of Lake Releases.
+The second event was after the 6-inch flow meter was replaced in October and there were data communication problems with the new flow control systems.
+The releases from the 3-inch Relief Line were increased to compensate for the decrease in releases from the 6-inch Bypass Line.
+As a result, the releases from the 3-inch Relief Line were higher than normal.
+The resulting releases through the 3-inch Relief Line were 20.8 acre-feet in 2019, and they flowed down Bear Creek and were measured as part of the flow at Station B. These releases are considered as part of the releases to comply with SWRCB Order No. 95-4.

 Flow through the 6-inch Bypass Pipeline was metered beginning in August 2006 when Big Bear MWD replaced a 4-inch Bypass Pipeline with a 6-inch Bypass Pipeline, valve and a Krohne IFS 400 flow meter.
 Releases to comply with SWCRB Order No. 95-4 are normally made through the 6-inch Bypass Pipeline.
-The total amount released through the 6-inch Bypass Pipeline in 2018 was 823.5 acre-feet.
+The total amount released through the 6-inch Bypass Pipeline in 2019 was 344.9 acre-feet.

-In 2018, Big Bear MWD released water from the lake through the Outlet Works to comply with SWRCB Order No. 95-4.
-Table III-5 summarizes the monthly amounts of water discharged from the outlet works in 2018.
-The total from the Outlet Works in 2018 was estimated to be 899.4 acrefeet.
+In 2019, Big Bear MWD released water from the lake through the Outlet Works to comply with SWRCB Order No. 95-4.
+Table III-5 summarizes the monthly amounts of water discharged from the outlet works in 2019.
+The total from the Outlet Works in 2019 was estimated to be 445.8 acrefeet.

 TABLE III-5

-MONTHLY DISCHARGES FROM

-THE OUTLET WORKS OF BEAR VALLEY DAM
+MONTHLY DISCHARGES FROM THE OUTLET WORKS OF BEAR VALLEY DAM